UoMResearchIT/training/induction.md

 An overview of how to use the training catalogue is given in the [guide], but the waiting list management is detailed below:

-Click the participants tab and select *waiting list* as the event, and status as *pending*.
+Click the participants tab, select *waiting list* as the event, and status as *pending*, then click on *filter*.
 Select the students you want to move to the event, and change new status to *confirmed*, and click the *override constraints* button.